ManiAm/VENTOS_Public/README.md

     sudo apt-get install build-essential gcc g++ bison flex perl tcl-dev tk-dev libxml2-dev zlib1g-dev default-jre doxygen graphviz libwebkitgtk-1.0-0 openmpi-bin libopenmpi-dev libpcap-dev

-Note: Use `java -version` to check your current version of java, and make sure it is 1.7 or higher.
+**Step 3:** Use `java -version` to check your current version of java, and make sure it is 1.7 or higher.
 If not, install it as follows:

     sudo add-apt-repository ppa:webupd8team/java
     sudo apt-get update
     sudo apt-get install oracle-java7-installer
     sudo apt-get install oracle-java7-set-default

-**Step 3:** Navigate to OMNET++ folder, open the file 'configure.user' and make sure that USE_CXX11 is set to 'yes'.
-Also use `g++ -v` and check if the g++ version is 4.8 or higher.
-If not, install it as follows:
+**Step 4:** OMNeT++ requires that its bin directory be in the PATH.
+You should add the following line to your .bashrc (note that you should change the path accordinglly):

+    export PATH=$PATH:/home/mani/Desktop/omnetpp-4.6/bin

+Note that You need to close and re-open the terminal for the changes to take effect.

+**Step 5:** In the OMNeT++ directory, type the following command.
+The configure script detects installed software and configuration of your system.
+It writes the results into the `Makefile.inc` file, which will be read by the makefiles during the build process.
+Pay close attention to errors and warnings, and ignore warnings regarding Akaroa!.

+    ./configure

+**Step 6:** Starting from version 4.6, OMNET++ uses C++11 standard (formerly known as C++0x) by default.
+This means that OMNET++ source code as well as all the imported projects will be compiled with this flag.
+Look for this line in the configure output, and make sure that it is 'yes'.

+    checking whether g++ supports -std=c++11... yes

+If not, first navigate to OMNET++ folder and open the file 'configure.user'.
+Find USE_CXX11 flag and set it to 'yes'.
+If USE_CXX11 is already set to 'yes', then your g++ compiler does not support C++11 standard.
+Follow these instructions to install g++ 4.8:

     sudo add-apt-repository ppa:ubuntu-toolchain-r/test
     sudo apt-get update